THE BEST Soft Fluffy Hot Cross Bun recipe (with sourdough) with make ahead option for baked-fresh buns on Good Friday (without a 4am start).

 - Water - preferably filtered.

-Flavour options
+Flavour Options

 If sultanas aren't your thing, you can use orange zest (or add it for extra flavour) and or dried fruit of your choice.

 You could also use chocolate chips & sub out a few tablespoons of flour for cocoa powder.
+This is my favourite way to enjoy hot cross buns.
+I add a bit of cocoa to the cross paste too.

 If you prefer fruit free hot cross buns (like me) you can just leave the additions out all together.
 I'd probably add a little extra spice for flavour.

-Glaze options
+Glaze Options

 - Instead of the gelatine glaze you can brush the tops with apricot jam thinned out with a little bit of hot water.